 Dear EFT Community,

-Sandy Zeldes, EFT INT-1 tells about alleviating a client's binge eating by using EFT to release unexpressed stored grief over the loss of her mother.
+Sandy Zeldes, Certified EFT Practitioner tells about alleviating a client’s binge eating by using EFT to release unexpressed stored grief over the loss of her mother.

 Sometimes binge eating is a coping strategy that develops in order to numb difficult or painful emotions.
 As a strategy, it can certainly work for a while in terms of “numbing out” difficult or painful emotions, but the consequences are often low self esteem as well as weight gain and a sense of feeling out of control.